ohlerlab/SaTAnn/README.md

 ?run_SaTAnn
 ```

-is master function used to perform the entire analysis workflow, or single genes or (**recommended**) entire transcriptomes.
+is the master function used to perform the entire analysis workflow, or single genes or (**recommended**) entire transcriptomes.
 Please check the vignette for an example workflow.

 For any question, please email:

-calviello.l.bio@gmail.com
+calviello.l.bio@gmail.com or uwe.ohler@mdc-berlin.de

 Enjoy!